The esports industry has found an ideal market for growth in Canada. These Canadian esports companies are leading the charge.

 Canada’s role in the esports industry is on the rise.
-According to the Entertainment Software Association of Canada, 23 million Canadians were considered gamers in 2018, and the industry adds C$3.7 billion annually to the country’s GDP, including 21,700 full-time jobs.
+According to the Entertainment Software Association of Canada (ESAC), 23 million Canadians were considered gamers in 2020, and the gaming industry added C$4.5 billion to the country’s gross domestic product in 2019.

 While the US and Asian esports industries are among the largest worldwide, the impact of Canadian esports stocks and the country’s esports industry are far from insignificant.

 “The Canadian capital markets have played a fundamental role in contributing to the global esports boom,” according to Evan Kubes, president and co-founder of MKM Group.
 “Similar to what happened in cannabis and blockchain, many esports companies — both internationally and domestically — are taking advantage of the CSE and TSXV, which afford easy accessibility to the public markets.”

 Here the Investing News Network looks at the three top Canadian esports stocks based on market cap.
 The list below was generated using TradingView’s stock screener on May 19, 2021.

 Market cap: C$822.62 million; current share price: C$7.62

 Founded in 2014, Enthusiast Gaming is a Canadian digital media company that is focused on building the largest gaming media platform.
 While the US is its biggest audience and revenue source, Enthusiast Gaming reaches more than 300 million gamers and esports fans on a monthly basis through its gaming communities across YouTube, as well as brands and gaming websites.

 The company’s 2020 pro forma revenue came in at C$127.6 million, spread across media and content, subscriptions and esports and entertainment.
 Enthusiast Gaming had 122,000 subscribers at the time.

 2. Score Media and Gaming (TSX:SCR)

 Market cap: C$731.17 million; current share price: C$16.81